This document introduces the architecture and the deployment of the cluster version of TiDB Binlog.

-TiDB-Binlog is tool used to collect binlog data from TiDB and provide real-time backup and synchronization to downstream platforms.
+TiDB Binlog is tool used to collect binlog data from TiDB and provide real-time backup and replication to downstream platforms.

 Pump is used to record the binlogs generated in TiDB, sort the binlogs based on the commit time of the transaction, and send binlogs to Drainer for consumption.

-Drainer collects and merges binlogs from each Pump, converts the binlog to SQL or data of a specific format, and synchronizes the data to a specific downstream platform.
+Drainer collects and merges binlogs from each Pump, converts the binlog to SQL or data of a specific format, and replicates the data to a specific downstream platform.

 tsoof TiDB cluster